MYavuzYAGIS/AssemblyNotes/Life Of Binaries/Lifenotes.md

 > Static Library:

 .lib on windows and .a on Linux.
 Static libraries are a bunch of object files with some specific header info to describe the organization of files.

+these are used when you want to compile all files together to later be linked against statically. so you say to your linker basically that do not use the `printf` or `scanf` functionj in the standard library but use the one I gave you through the static libray.